irkvuz/schedule/README.md

 # install all dependencies
 yarn install
 # download lists and schedule for all groups from http://mobile.bgu.ru/ to /public/data/
-# for details see file ./update.js
+# for details see file ./scripts/updateSchedule.js
-yarn update
+yarn updateSchedule
 # start development server
 yarn start
 ```